akashq/noob/README.md

 # noob anonymizer
-BY using VPN noob will provide you systemwide anonymization
+BY using VPN noob will provide you systemwide anonymization(basic) If you want to choose the servers manually check this out: https://github.com/akashq/gateway

 ## INSTALL